ellis-nlp/mulilingual_evaluation_suite/README.md

-# Mulilingual Evaluation Suite
+# Multi-lingual Evaluation Suite
-Work on a standardized, wide-coverage, fine-grained test suite for machine translation and cross-lingual langauge understanding (e.g. similar to GEM)
+Work on a standardized, wide-coverage, fine-grained test suite for machine translation and cross-lingual language understanding (e.g. similar to GEM)

 TODO: Add resources, initial ideas, existing benchmarks which could be integrated into the suite, evaluation aspects that lack useful benchmarks